emtempleton/emtempleton.github.io/index.md

 **Templeton, E.**, Wheatley, T., & Chang, L. (in prep).
 Why the weather?
 High-transition topics launch conversation.

-Thornton, M., **Templeton, E.**, & Wheatley, T. (in prep).
-Body movement synchrony and ani-synchrony in conversations between friends and strangers.
+Thornton, M., **Templeton, E.**, Tepfer, L., & Wheatley, T. (in prep).
+The forms and mechanisms of body motion synchrony in conversation.

 Welker, C., **Templeton, E.**, & Wheatley, T. (in prep).
 The affective benefits of diversified social interaction.